sespaces/streamfarmers-progress/remix-ide-installation-ubuntu-18.md

-# Remix-IDE Installation -- Ubuntu 18.04 Server and Apache2
+# Remix-IDE Installation -- Ubuntu 18.04 minimal

+These steps are roughly equivalent to those in the Docker image build file created by "4c0n" and available at https://www.github.com/4c0n/remix-ide-docker.

-Fresh install of Ubuntu 18.04 Mini
+This installation is on a fresh install of Ubuntu 18.04 mini.
+It also works on Ubuntu 18.10 servers.

 Add necessary packages: